Accessibility Tools

 Assessment:

-• Entry and Exit cards used in the appropriate lessons to assess the children’s prior knowledge and understanding.
+• Entry and Exit cards used where appropriate to assess the children’s prior knowledge and understanding.

 Threshold Concepts: